Mikerstrong/7secs2/PORTAINER_DEPLOYMENT.md

 # Deploying 7secs2 Casino with Portainer

-This guide explains how to deploy the 7secs2 Casino application using Portainer and Docker Compose.
+This guide explains how to deploy the 7secs2 Casino application using Portainer.

 ## Prerequisites

 1. Docker installed on your server
 2. Portainer installed and running
-3. Access to this GitHub repository: https://github.com/Mikerstrong/7secs2.git

 ## Deployment Instructions

+### Option 1: Using Direct Stack Deployment (Recommended)

+1. Open your Portainer dashboard
+2. Navigate to Stacks
+3. Click "Add stack"
+4. Fill in the following information:
+   - Name: 7secs2-casino
+   - Build method: Web editor
+5. Copy the contents from the `portainer-direct-stack.yml` file from the repository and paste it into the web editor
+6. Click "Deploy the stack"
+7. Once deployed, access the application at http://YOUR_SERVER_IP:7777

-### Option 1: Using Portainer Stack with Git Repository
+### Option 2: Using Portainer Stack with Git Repository

 1. Open your Portainer dashboard
 2. Navigate to Stacks